 1 ground and in the unit?

-3 As chair I regularly assessed the systems through internal audit, external audit, Board Assurance 4 5 Framework, Performance reports, Board Committee 15:03 6 minutes, Serious Adverse Incidents, Medical Director 7 and Director of Nursing reports to the Board, Patient 8 Safety and quality of care reports to the Board, 9 Corporate Risk Register, and the Management Statement signed by the Accounting Officer - the CX.
-10 Each CX 15.04 11 that I worked with undertook a Clinical and Social Care 12 Governance Review as well as the high-level, 13 overarching Governance reviews generally."
-14

-15Just if I could pause there, the clinical and social care governance review, everybody does that when they16care governance review, everybody does that when they17come in and sets things up the way they think is the18most efficient, is that right?
+2 3 As chair I regularly assessed the systems through internal audit, external audit, Board Assurance 4 5 Framework, Performance reports, Board Committee 15:03 6 minutes, Serious Adverse Incidents, Medical Director 7 and Director of Nursing reports to the Board, Patient 8 Safety and quality of care reports to the Board, 9 Corporate Risk Register, and the Management Statement signed by the Accounting Officer - the CX.
+10 Each CX 15.0411 that I worked with undertook a Clinical and Social Care 12 Governance Review as well as the high-level, 13 overarching Governance reviews generally."
+14 15 Just if I could pause there, the clinical and social 15:04 16 care governance review, everybody does that when they come in and sets things up the way they think is the 17 18 most efficient, is that right?
 19 Α. I don't know.
-I certainly hadn't been aware of it 20 being done in recent times with previous Medical 15:04 Directors in the Southern Trust, maybe it was done I'm 21 22 not aware of it.
+I certainly hadn't been aware of it 20 being done in recent times with previous Medical 15:04 21 Directors in the Southern Trust, maybe it was done I'm 22 not aware of it.
 It had definitely been done at 23 a point in time but it wasn't -- certainly what I saw 24 wasn't as comprehensive as the governance review that I think was needed at the time that I arrived.
-25 But 15.0426 governance is something I think that's really dynamic, 27 you know, what passed as governance in 2010 is not what It's one of those 28 would pass as governance now.
-29 systems, I think, that has to be constantly thought

-1 about and reviewed and updated in the context of what's 2 going on and the increasing, I suppose, evidence base 3 in terms of where you look to try and make sure that patients were seen.
+25 But 15.04governance is something I think that's really dynamic, 26 27 you know, what passed as governance in 2010 is not what It's one of those 28 would pass as governance now.
+29 systems, I think, that has to be constantly thought about and reviewed and updated in the context of what's 1 2 going on and the increasing, I suppose, evidence base in terms of where you look to try and make sure that 3 patients were seen.
 So, you know, it wouldn't be 4 5 unusual for that to be carried out on a regular basis.
-15:05 6 7 In relation to the governance review carried that was 8 out after I arrived, I know that Mrs. Brownlee was certainly hesitant about the recommendations in 9 relation to Trust Board and that, I think, meant that 10 15.0511 we then progressed with some of it in terms of the 12 improvement but the rest of it I think needed to be 13 teased out over a period of time.
+15:05 6 7 In relation to the governance review carried that was 8 out after I arrived, I know that Mrs. Brownlee was 9 certainly hesitant about the recommendations in relation to Trust Board and that, I think, meant that 10 15.0511 we then progressed with some of it in terms of the 12 improvement but the rest of it I think needed to be 13 teased out over a period of time.
 So the first 13.
-14 I think there were concerns about what was being 15 suggested there, but in relation to the rest of it, 15:05 16 I took the view that that was operational, clinical and 17 social care governance and that we would proceed with that to try and improve on it.
-Certainly that was the 18 19 support I got from the Chief Executive.
+14 I think there were concerns about what was being suggested there, but in relation to the rest of it, 15 15:05 16 I took the view that that was operational, clinical and social care governance and that we would proceed with 17 18 that to try and improve on it.
+Certainly that was the 19 support I got from the Chief Executive.
 20 I'll go on and read the rest of what she says.
-307 0.
-I just 15:06 want to know if you agree with it: 21 22 23 "At the end of every board meeting..."
+307 Q. I just 15:06 want to know if you agree with it: 21 22 23 "At the end of every board meeting..."
 24 This is the reference I made earlier.
-25 15:06 26 27 "At the end of any meeting under Any Other Business' I always asked the CX and the Executive Director of 28 29 Nursing, Medical Director and Director of Social Care and Children's Services if they had anything further that they needed to inform the Board about which was not on the agenda.
-Minutes will confirm this monthly meeting and this question posed to each I have mentioned.
+25 15:06 26 27 "At the end of any meeting under Any Other Business' I always asked the CX and the Executive Director of 28 Nursing, Medical Director and Director of Social Care 29

+1and Children's Services if they had anything further2that they needed to inform the Board about which was3not on the agenda.
+Minutes will confirm this monthly4meeting and this question posed to each I have5mentioned.